3fon3fonov/exostriker/README.md

 * Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10.
 * Integrated Bash-shell (Linux only).
 * Integrated Jupyter shell.
-* Importable as a standard python library (i.e., ideal for scripting and notebooks, see "Notebook_and_script_examples").
+* Importable as a standard python library (i.e., "import exostiker").
 * Print the GUI screen into a .jpeg/.png image (useful for sharing quick results, just like the image above).

 **What is to be implemented**: